Complete Guidebook for Gokyo Lake Trekupdated on

 An ideal time for Gokyo Lake Trek would be the spring and autumn season.
 But, the trek is doable all through the year.
 Each season brings a different ambiance, so it is difficult to say one season is perfect for the hike.
 Thus, below explore what each season offers for travelers.

 The spring season, one of the busiest seasons of the post-winter season; thus, the trekking route is covered in a thin layer of melting snow.
 The lake remains frozen, and glimmering mountains will greet you.
-The spring season in Nepal goes on from March to May, and it offers a mild and warm weather condition perfect for trekking.
+The spring season in Nepal goes from March to May, and it offers mild and warm weather conditions perfect for trekking.

 On the other hand, summer/monsoon is one of the least visited times for trekking but grants superb ambiance.
 It gets green in the lower region, and basically, you get to have a trail to yourself.
 Also, ice over the lake completely melts, and a sparkling blue azure lake welcomes you.

-Likewise, those who want to see splendid mountain views should also consider traveling during the autumn season, which falls from September and November.
+Likewise, those who want to see splendid mountain views should also consider traveling between September and November during the autumn season.
 Autumn is the top trekking season, with low precipitation, clear blue skies, and clear mountain views.
 Also, the peaceful turquoise Gokyo Lakes shall welcome you.

 Finally, winter is another good option; despite the cold weather, you’ll get incredible views of the snow-covered mountains and hills.
 However, due to the cold weather, the lake will freeze.